BASED ON POLICY NUMBER AND TITLE:

-- If the internal auditor’s independence or objectivity is impaired, the details of the impairment should be disclosed to the President or the Chairperson of the Area Commission if the impairment is caused by the President.
+- If the Internal Auditor’s independence or objectivity is impaired, the details of the impairment should be disclosed to the President or the Chairperson of the Area Commission.
+If the impairment is caused by the President the details of the impairment should be disclosed to the Sr. Vice President for Business Affairs and the Chairperson of the Area Commission.
 The Internal Auditor must not be put in a position that would comprise his/her ability to provide an impartial and unbiased opinion or audit.

-- In accordance with college procedure, the Internal Auditor will survey the President’s Cabinet asking each Vice President to identify areas where a review by the Internal Auditor could add value to the College’s operations.
-Based upon this survey, and such factors as risk, previous audit coverage, significance of prior exceptions, time constraints, and external audit reports, the Internal Auditor develops an audit plan.
-When new audits are added to the audit plan, the Internal Auditor will inform the President's Cabinet prior to presenting the audit plan to the Area Commission.
-Incomplete audits will remain on the audit plan until the Internal Auditor completes them.
-The President's Cabinet will have an opportunity to request new audits each April.
-The number of audits accepted will be based on the number of audits completed and removed from the audit plan.
+- Annually, the Internal Auditor will survey the appropriate members of the President’s Cabinet asking them for input for the audit plan.
+The Internal Auditor uses the surveys to develops the audit plan.
+When new audits are added to the audit plan, the Internal Auditor will inform the entire President's Cabinet prior to presenting the audit plan to the Area Commission.
+The Internal Auditor may also ask the Cabinet for assistance with ranking the audits.
+Incomplete audits and audits not started will remain on the audit plan until the Internal Auditor completes them.
 The Internal Auditor will inform the Area Commission of the audit plan status at the last Area Commission meeting of the calendar year.

-- Financial and compliance: evaluates (a) whether the unit properly conducts financial operations, (b) whether the unit presents financial reports fairly, and (c) whether the unit has complied with applicable laws and regulations.
+- Financial and compliance: evaluates (i) whether the unit properly conducts financial operations, (ii) whether the unit presents financial reports fairly, and (iii) whether the unit has complied with applicable laws and regulations.